softlayer/githubio_source/content/go/server.go.md

 }

 /*
-Cancel a bare metal server
+Cancel a bare metal server.

-This function looks for a server by hostname to cancel it.
 The server will be cancelled immediately if it is billed Hourly, for Monthly server the cancellation will be made after next bill date.
 */

 func cancelServer(serverId int) {